Personal story of becoming a software developer

 When I was a high school student, I had no idea what I was going to do after school.

-I was still competing in golf and was facing having to make the decision to try to proceed with my golfing career or really try to focus on school and proceed with the typical career path.
+I was still competing in golf and was facing having to decide whether to try to proceed with my golfing career or really try to focus on school and proceed with the typical career path.

-I had no idea what kind of career I would want, but I was leaning towards the tech industry since my father was working on the field as well.
+I had no idea what kind of career I would want, but I was leaning toward the tech industry since my father was working in the field as well.

 After graduating from high school I only applied to a single university which was the closest to my home at the time.

-There was a Bachelor degree program for Business and Information Technology - which I thought could be a fine choice without putting too much thought into it.
+There was a Bachelor’s degree program for Business and Information Technology - which I thought could be a fine choice without putting too much thought into it.

 I wasn’t very motivated and went to the entrance exam without reading at all.

-It was mostly just advanced math and English questions which were two of my most favourite topics in school so I thought I could pass the exam easily.
+It was mostly just advanced math and English questions which were two of my favorite topics in school so I thought I could pass the exam easily.